Animals

 Crested Gecko

-While these roaches DO have wings, they spend their time hidden in leaf litter on the rain forest floor.
-Archie and Tesla like to fly at the camera while participating in my VIRTUAL live animal shows!
+While these roaches DO have wings, they spend their time hidden in the leaf litter on the rain forest floor.
+Archie and Tesla are know to fly at the camera while participatin gin my VIRTUAL animal programs.
+Luckily they haven't flown at a live audience...yet... :)

 Red Footed Tortoise